What is Estrogen Deficient Skin & How to Treat It

 Declining Estrogen and Collagen Production

-We know that estrogen levels decline steadily over a woman’s reproductive years and stop altogether after they experience menopause.
+We know that estrogen levels decline steadily over a woman’s reproductive years and reach a low level once menopause is reached.
 As estrogen levels decline with age, your skin’s ability to produce collagen declines at a rate of about 1% to 1.5% per year, starting roughly in your early 30s.

 In the first 5 years of menopause alone, the average woman loses 30% of their facial collagen.
-And the rate continues to decline at a rate of about 1% - 1.5% thereafter.
+And the rate of loss continues to decline at a rate of about 1% - 1.5% thereafter.

 Fine Lines and Wrinkles